TheMeteoRain/quality-of-exile/README.md

 - Loot items from ground (I don't recommend this, horrible user experience)

 ### Toggle CTRL
-Press keybind once to hold CTRL.
-Press keybind second time to release CTRL.
-Meant to be used when you need to use more intent, when moving items between stash and inventory.
+Press the keybind once to hold CTRL.
+Press it again to release CTRL.
+This is useful when you need more precision when moving items between stash and inventory.

 Use cases:
 - Move items from inventory to stash
 - Move items from stash to inventory

 ### Toggle SHIFT
-Press keybind once to hold SHIFT.
-Press keybind second time to release SHIFT.
+Press the keybind once to hold SHIFT.
+Press it again to release SHIFT.

 Use cases:
 - Use crafting items continuously (e.g. alterations, jewellers, fusings) without needing to hold SHIFT yourself